dip-proto/fastly.js/docs/tutorials/03-caching-strategies.md

 ## Grace Periods

-Grace periods allow Fastly.JS to serve stale content while fetching a fresh copy from the backend.
-This helps reduce latency and handle backend failures.
+Grace periods allow Fastly.JS to keep serving stale content after the TTL has expired.
+A stale response is delivered with `X-Cache: HIT-STALE`, and the next request for the same object fetches a fresh copy from the backend.

 ### Setting Grace Periods